wtflorence/daily-lives-of-rolling-kai/README.md

 # Daily Lives of Rolling-kai

-A first of its kind generative Twitter Bot tweeting about random happenings in the Rolling-kai Metaverse Guild.
-Powered by NFTs on Polygon, you can directly get involved by simply holding a Menacing Chibi Honorary.
+A first of its kind procedurally-generative Twitter Bot powered by NFTs.
+Tweets about happenings in the @rollingkai1214 Metaverse Guild on an hourly basis.

+Breathe more life to your Menacing Chibi Honorary by simply holding it in your wallet.

 Chronicled by Ro11ingButler.